-NYACEP has long held the best emergency medical care is provided and led by American Board of Emergency Medicine (ABEM) or American Osteopathic Board of Emergency Medicine (AOBEM) certified emergency physicians.
+New York ACEP has long held the best emergency medical care is provided and led by American Board of Emergency Medicine (ABEM) or American Osteopathic Board of Emergency Medicine (AOBEM) certified emergency physicians.
 Patients expect care to be given or directly supervised by an emergency physician.
-This includes all levels and locations of emergency departments (EDs), including rural environments, where there is often a lower concentration of board-certified emergency physicians.
-NYACEP believes PAs serve an integral role within the physician-led emergency department care team.
+This includes all levels and locations of ED's including rural environments, where there is often a lower concentration of board-certified emergency physicians.